Andrew Jean-Baptiste: International career

 He formally switched allegiance to the Haitian federation, and in June 2015 Jean-Baptiste was called up by the Haiti National team for the 2015 CONCACAF Gold Cup, and was on the bench for all 4 games.
 In May 2019 he was named to the Haitian squad for the 2019 CONCACAF Gold Cup.

+In June 2023 Jean-Baptiste was named to Haiti's preliminary squad for the 2023 CONCACAF Gold Cup.